Tuesday, January 19, 2021

 “Amitayus (Amida), exercising supernatural powers at will, can freely manifest His various forms in the lands of the ten directions.
 At times He may appear as a large figure, filling the whole sky; at other times as a smaller figure, only sixteen or eight feet high.
 The figures that He manifests are all of the color of pure gold.”[19]

-Amida Buddha is beyond any form in His Dharmakaya aspect, dwells with His transcendent form (Sambhogakaya) in the Pure Land, and in the same time He is everywhere with all beings in His various Accomodated and Transformation Bodies (Nirmanakayas).
-Wherever we are, in our room, on the street, alone or with friends and family, Amida Buddha is always accompanying us.
-So, actually Amida is in front of us every time, ready to help us enter the stage of non-retrogression (non-returner) for birth in His Pure Land but unfortunately, not all practitioners can receive His help because they are blinded by ideas of self-power and personal merits.
+Amida is in front of us every time, ready to help us enter the stage of non-retrogression (non-returner) for birth in His Pure Land but unfortunately, not all practitioners can receive His help because they are blinded by ideas of self-power and personal merits.
 No matter where these people live, in what time and age, they cannot be fully supported by Amida’s Power due to their clinging to self-power.
 It is not that Amida discriminates people but some completely ignore Him or chose to rely partially on their self-power and think that there is something in themselves that can be added to Amida’s Power.

-Thus, Amida is always present like the sun or moon, but we are the ones who decide if we open or close ourselves towards Him.
+Thus, Amida is always present like the sun or moon, but we are the ones who decide if we open or close ourselves to Him.
 Some chose to close totally while others become partially open.
 The ones who open partially like the followers of the 19th and 20th Vows receive partial benefit from Amida Buddha.
 Basically, the Contemplation Sutra is explicitly about the followers of the 19th Vow who still cling to their self-power and believe that their so-called merits and virtues play an important role for their birth in the Pure Land.
 They also rely on Amida’s help and Power but not totally like the followers of the Primal Vow (18th Vow).
-For these people (followers of the 19th Vow) Shakyamuni offered the instructions on accumulating good karma and doing the various visualization practices that I will refer to in the next chapter.
+For these people (followers of the 19th Vow) Shakyamuni offered the instructions on accumulating good karma and doing the various visualization practices that I will refer to in the next pages.

-- to be continued -
+to be continued

 [1] Sutra on Visualisation of the Buddha of Infinite Life (Amitayurdhyana Sutra in Skt./Bussetsu Kanmuryoju Kyo in Japan.).
 It is often called Contemplation Sutra.
 This sutra was translated into Chinese during the Liu-Sung dynasty (424-442 C.E.) by the Tripitaka Master Kalayasas (Kyoryoyasha).